cecton/blog/content/posts/rust-and-arduino-part3.md

     that AVR has "two address spaces".
 For example the address 1234 in flash memory also exists in SRAM.
 People sometimes call the separate model "[Harvard architecture](https://en.wikipedia.org/wiki/Harvard_architecture)".
-    The SRAM is normally use for stack and heap memory during the execution.
+    The SRAM is normally used for stack and heap memory during the execution.

     Ideally we want to only load what we need to our SRAM, for instance one frame at a time, the rest should stay in flash memory.
 AVR actually has